quicwg/ops-drafts/draft-ietf-quic-applicability.md

 are defined to be applicabile to all three frames.

 Alternatively, a QUIC connection can be silently closed by each endpoint separately after an idle timeout.
-If enabled as indcated by a transport parameter in the handshake, the idle timeout is announced for each endpoint during connection establishment and the effective value for this connection is the minimum of these two advertised value.
+If enabled as indicated by a transport parameter in the handshake, the idle timeout is announced for each endpoint during connection establishment and the effective value for this connection is the minimum of the two advertised values.
 An application therefore should be able to configure its own maximum value as well as have access to the computed minimum value for this connection.
 An application may adjust the maximum idle timeout based on the number of open or expected connections as shorter timeout values may free-up memory more quickly.
-If an application desires to keep the connection open for longer than the announced timeout, it can send keep-alives messages, or a QUIC implementation may provide an option to defer the time-out to avoid unnesseary load, as specified in Section 10.2.2 of {{QUIC}}.
+If an application desires to keep the connection open for longer than the announced timeout, it can send keep-alives messages, or a QUIC implementation may provide an option to defer the time-out to avoid unnecessary load, as specified in Section 10.2.2 of {{QUIC}}.
-See {#resumption-v-keepalive} for further guidance on keep-alives.
+See {{resumption-v-keepalive}} for further guidance on keep-alives.

 # Information exposure and the Connection ID {#connid}